dimslaev/wheeler/README.md

 # BigScroll

-Repla
-ce normal scroll behaviour to produce custom effects based on `scrollCount` and `scrollDirection`.
+Replace normal scroll behaviour to produce custom effects based on `scrollCount` and `scrollDirection`.

 ### Options